$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Preliminaries

 where $\pi_L \colon G \to G/L$ is the natural projection map. \end{definition}

-The following theorem was first proved by Minasyan~\cite{ashot_raags} in the case when $\C$ is the class of all finite groups, later by Toinet~\cite{toinet2013conjugacy} in the case when $\C$ is the class of all finite $p$-groups for some prime number $p$, and by the second named author~\cite{mf} in the general case when $\C$ is an extension closed variety of finite groups. \begin{theorem}[Theorem~4.2 in~\cite{mf}] Let $G$ be a group.
-Then, the following are equivalent: \begin{enumerate}[label=(\roman*)] \item $G$ is $\C$-hereditarily conjugacy separable, \item $G$ is $\C$-conjugacy separable and satisfies $\C$-centralizer condition. \end{enumerate} \end{theorem} Before we proceed, we introduce some more technical refinements of centralizer conditions as follows. \begin{definition} We say that an element $g \in G$ satisfies the $\C$-centralizer condition ($\C$-CC) in $G$ if for every subgroup $K \in \NC(G)$ there is a subgroup $L \in \NC(G)$ such that $L \leq K$ and where
+The following theorem was first proved by Minasyan~\cite{ashot_raags} in the case when $\C$ is the class of all finite groups, later by Toinet~\cite{toinet2013conjugacy} in the case when $\C$ is the class of all finite $p$-groups for some prime number $p$, and by the second named author~\cite{mf} in the general case when $\C$ is an extension-closed variety of finite groups. \begin{theorem}[Theorem~4.2 in~\cite{mf}] Let $G$ be a group.
+Then the following are equivalent: \begin{enumerate}[label=(\roman*)] \item $G$ is $\C$-hereditarily conjugacy separable, \item $G$ is $\C$-conjugacy separable and satisfies $\C$-centralizer condition. \end{enumerate} \end{theorem} Let us note that the centralizer condition can also be characterized in terms of pro-$\C$ completion - see the appendix for more details.

+Before we proceed, we introduce some more technical refinements of centralizer conditions as follows. \begin{definition} We say that an element $g \in G$ satisfies the $\C$-centralizer condition ($\C$-CC) in $G$ if for every subgroup $K \in \NC(G)$ there is a subgroup $L \in \NC(G)$ such that $L \leq K$ and where

 \end{definition} Clearly, a group $G$ satisfies the $\C$-centralizer condition if and only if every element $g \in G$ satisfies the $\C$-centralizer condition in $G$.